 IDs are available to identify other kinds of entities such as groups, departments, mailing lists, roles, computer-based services, etc. For more information, submit a help request or phone the Stanford IT Service Desk at 650-725-4357.

 a.
 Authentication Methods

 Authentication methods involve presenting both a public identifier (such as a user name or identification number) and private authentication information, such as a Personal Identification Number (PIN), password, or information derived from a cryptographic key.
 Authentication methods currently supported by Stanford's central computing organization include:

 A user must be associated with an entry in the authentication service to be able to use most centrally-supported systems and services.

 (1) University ID and Regular Personal SUNet ID

 Eligibility for an entry in the authentication service begins when the individual accepts the offer of student registration or employment.
 Eligibility ends when a person's active association with the University ends; i.e., when an employee is no longer employed (and does not have emeritus status) or a student is no longer registered.
 In certain circumstances, a grace period may be allowed as a courtesy after eligibility ends.
-See IT Services procedures.
+See University IT procedures.

 (2) Sponsored SUNet ID

 A sponsored SUNet ID is sponsored for a specific period of time.
 The sponsor determines the length of sponsorship; sponsorship must be renewed to keep the ID valid.
 There is no grace period: the entry becomes invalid immediately at the end of the sponsorship period.

 An entry may be reactivated if the individual subsequently rejoins the University, either via regular association or sponsorship.